 What is a TOPIK test?

 TOPIK stands for “Test of Proficiency in Korean.”
-It is an exam offered multiple times a year – six different dates to be precise – for non-native speakers of Korean to test their Korean skills, whatever their level and experience may be.
+This Korean language test is offered multiple times a year – six different dates to be precise – for non-native speakers of Korean to test their Korean language skills, whatever their level and experience may be.
 It is administered by the National Institute for International Education, or NIIED for short, which is a branch of the South Korean Ministry of Education.

 Korean Proficiency Test

 If you’re an international student, you can even use your TOPIK grades to get into a university in South Korea.
-Because it takes a few weeks from taking the exam to receive the grades, it is essential to schedule the exam based on when you need to have its scores in hand!
+It would take Test takers around a few weeks from taking the exam to receive their grades.
+Test results announcements are usually through the TOPIK website.
+It is essential to schedule the exam based on when you need to have its scores in hand!
 Your score for each TOPIK test is valid for two years.

 TOPIK Test Format